Knowledge Translation is the art and science of moving evidence into health care policy and practice.

 What will be expected of participants?

-Applicants will find team members and complete a Letter of Intent (LOI) form.
-If your LOI is accepted, you are expected to demonstrate the evidence base for your practice change, attend two in-person KT skills workshops, participate in an online community of learners, and write a five-page proposal for funding, with support from a KT mentor.
-Proposals are due May 15, 2017.
+Applicants will find team members and complete the Team Information and Section 1 of the Application Form.
+If your application is accepted, you are expected to demonstrate the evidence base for your practice change, attend two in-person KT skills workshops, participate in an online community of learners, and write a five-page proposal for funding, with support from a KT mentor.
+Proposals are due April 23, 2018.
 Teams whose projects are selected will be supported with funds and a mentor to conduct their projects over a 2-year period.
 Team leaders and members will be required to complete the online KT Challenge evaluation surveys.
 Each funded team will be asked to write a brief report to the KT Challenge Advisory Committee on their learnings and achievements.

 The KT Challenge is run in partnership with Providence Health Care, Providence Health Care Research Institute, VCH Professional Practice and the Vancouver Coastal Health Research Institute.

 Team Information & Application - Section 1 Deadline: October 23, 2017

 2017 FORMS AND DOCUMENTS

 For more information, please contact firstname.lastname@example.org